universome/stylegan-v/README.md

 To train on SkyTimelapse 256x256, run:
 ```
-python src/infra/launch.py hydra.run.dir=. exp_suffix=my_experiment_name env=local dataset=sky_timelapse dataset.resolution=256 num_gpus=4 model.generator.motion.motion_z_distance=256
+python src/infra/launch.py hydra.run.dir=. exp_suffix=my_experiment_name env=local dataset=sky_timelapse dataset.resolution=256 num_gpus=4 model.generator.time_enc.min_period_len=256
 ```
-Here, we increased the distance between `z` motion codes and the period length for frequencies since the motions in this dataset are much slower, than in FaceForensics.
+For SkyTimelapse 256x256, we increased the period length for the motion time encoder since the motions in this dataset are much slower/smoother, than in FaceForensics.
-In practice, this parameter (and its accompanying `model.generator.time_enc.min_period_len`) influences the motion quality (but not the image quality!) the most.
+In practice, this parameter (and its accompanying `model.generator.motion.motion_z_distance`) influences the motion quality (but not the image quality!) the most.

-To train on SkyTimelapse, use `model.generator.motion.motion_z_distance=256 model.generator.time_enc.min_period_len=256` arguments to decrease the frequencies (this will make the motion more smooth).

 If you do not want `hydra` to create some log directories (typically, you don't), add the following arguments: `hydra.output_subdir=null hydra/job_logging=disabled hydra/hydra_logging=disabled`.